SirKivel/lep-docker/README.md

 ## General Details

-- OS: Ubuntu Bionic
+- OS: Ubuntu Latest
 - Node 10.x
-- PHP 7.3
+- PHP 7.1
 - Default user for Nginx (www-data)

 ## How To Use (Sample Dockerfile)